CHARM Pre-Commercial Procurement project (PCP)

 The CHARM PCP Project is the development branch of the CHARM Programme.
 This Programme was initiated by a consortium of the national road operators from England (Highways England) and the Netherlands (Rijkswaterstaat - RWS).
 These road operators have formally joined forces since April 2011 to improve their TMCs (i.e. significantly improve their effectiveness while decreasing operational costs).
 The Flanders Department of Mobility and Public Works (Mobiliteit en Openbare Werken - MOW) is a preferred partner of the consortium.

-For the PCP Project, the consortium is extended with the UK-based Technology Strategy Board (TSB) and Netherlands Enterprise Agency (RVO) for their expertise in procurement and innovation projects.
+For the PCP Project, the consortium is extended with Innovate UK and Netherlands Enterprise Agency (RVO) for their expertise in procurement and innovation projects.

 The PCP project consists of 3 phases:

 - Phase 1: Challenge solution design